djpugh/MTfit/docs/source/real-tutorial.rst

         :end-before: # End
         :dedent: 8

-In this example the :func:`mtfit.__core__.mtfit`  function is used instead of creating the inversion object directly.
+In this example the :func:`MTfit.__core__.MTfit`  function is used instead of creating the inversion object directly.
 The chosen algorithm is the ``mcmc`` algorithm (see :ref:`McMCsampling`) for a chain length of ``100 000`` samples for both the double-couple case and the full moment tensor inversion.
 Additionally a trans-dimensional McMC approach is run, allowing comparison between the two.

 .. only:: latex